 Local Government Association calls for restaurants to encourage drinking water to help fight childhood obesity.

-North West Evening Mail: Opt for water – 5 steps to beach-body ready
+North West Evening Mail: Opt for water – how to get ready for the summer

-Dr Emma Derbyshire gives her advice on 5 steps to beach body ready which includes opting for water as it’s calorie and sugar-free and drinking 2 litres a day.
+Dr Emma Derbyshire gives her advice on how to get ready for the summer which includes opting to drink water as it’s calorie and sugar-free and drinking 2 litres a day.

 Professor Tom Sanders shares his tips for staying hydrated while running a marathon.